Ending the relationship

 - with friends or family (if you think you'll be safe from your partner here)

 - in temporary accommodation provided by the council

-Call the National Domestic Abuse and Forced Marriage Helpline on 0800 027 1234 or Shelter Scotland's housing helpline on 0808 800 4444 for advice on finding a safe place to stay.
+Call Scotland's Domestic Abuse and Forced Marriage Helpline on 0800 027 1234 or Shelter Scotland's housing helpline on 0808 800 4444 for advice on finding a safe place to stay.